The Best Gin For Your Gin & Tonic (Or Any Other Gin Drink You’re Making)

 The Best Gins For Gin and Tonic

 When it comes to the perfect gin for a Gin and Tonic, Wondrich follows the words of Chairman Mao: “Let a thousand flowers bloom.”
 “Tonic is a strongly-flavored enough mixer that you can get away with using even the weirdest, most innovative modern gins,” he says.
 Here are two ideal choices.

 The Best Gin For Martinis

-Here are two gins ideal for your martini.
+Here are two gins ideal for martinis.

 This classic pot still London dry gin is made the way London Dry gin used to be made––in small batches in copper pot stills, in the actual city of London.
 Many Sipsmith gins use botanicals grown by distiller Jared Brown in his own garden, and the base spirit is made from English barley.
 For a classic martini, with or without vermouth, Sipsmith is London Dry Gin as it was meant to be.